 1 tsp. tapioca or corn starch (for solution)

 A few drops of sesame oil

-Note: During this preparation also mix 2 tsp. water with the salt, sugar, black soy sauce and pepper powder.
-Also mix 2 tsp of water with the cornstarch separately.
+Note: During this preparation also mix 2 teaspoons water with the salt, sugar, black soy sauce and pepper powder.
+Also mix 2 teaspoons of water with the cornstarch separately.
 Set aside.
 Now we’re ready to cook!

 So, you learnt a bit of Chinese and yuh belly full of Trini style Chicken Lo Mein.
 What more could you ask for?
 I know…A beastly cold glass of mauby.
 Hits the spot every time!
 More recipes to come.

 P.S.
 Don’t forget to tweet or facebook like this chicken lo mein recipe!